 It is notable that the P950 has a microphone port, which is missing on the E-M10 III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the P950 and the E-M10 III are recent models that are part of the current product line-up.
-The E-M10 III replaced the earlier Olympus E-M10 II, while the P950 followed on from the Nikon P900.
+The P950 is a recent model that features in the current product line-up of Nikon.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon P950 and the Olympus E-M10 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Nikon Coolpix P950:

 - Better sound: Can connect to an external microphone for higher quality sound recording.